 It was a dark, but pretty bike ride home!

 The next morning, Nancy took the courtesy van (which was AWESOME) to Harris Teeter in town.
 It was wonderful to provision in such a great store.
-Just saying.
-I was, however, startled by these inflatable critters.
+Just sayin’.
+She was, however, startled by these inflatable critters.
 They moved around a bit from the air circulation and traffic around them.
 A bit creepy.
-I have to admit that they scared me when I turned the corner and saw them.
+I have to admit that they scared me when I turned the corner and saw them wiggling on the floor!

-No sooner did I get back to the boat with the groceries when the skies opened.
-It poured.
+No sooner did she get back to the boat with the groceries when the skies opened.
+It absolutely poured.
 And, we were on the “MEGADOCK”, which meant that getting anywhere (on land or even to the laundry room), was a distance.
 Our scheduled carriage tour of the city called us to cancel.
 We were stuck…it was REALLY raining.
 It made sense to also cancel Magnolia.
 So, we made the best of it.
-I had, after all, just returned from Harris Teeter, and we had leftovers from Blossom!
-Good food was on board!
-We cleaned and organized, and got ready to head south the next morning.
+We had lots of provisions on board, had cleaned and organized, and got ready to head south the next morning.
 We have vowed to return again in the spring for a “do over”!

 Just down the dock from us, was the spectacular British sailing ship, Adix.
 She was just magnificent!